 In December 2020, the University of Memphis, along with five other universities from across the state, was awarded the Tennessee Board of Regents' Open Educational Resources (OER) grant.
-Intent on mitigating the rising costs of textbooks for students in lower division general education courses, a coalition of researchers and faculty from the Departments of English & Math, as well as University Libraries, are identifying key OER repositories for a pilot OER program that will be implemented in the Fall 2021 semester.
+Intent on mitigating the rising costs of textbooks for students in lower division general education courses, a coalition of researchers, faculty, and graduate assistants from the Departments of English & Math, as well as University Libraries, have been charged with identifying key OER repositories for a pilot OER program that will be implemented in the Fall 2021 semester.

 An essential component of achieving these powerful educational imperatives is access to resources for faculty and students whereby they can develop their knowledge and skills as a strategy to revise our existing curriculum so that it is